 Setting the preload on the intermediate shaft too tight will cause bearing overload.
 Setting the preload too loose will allow shaft to not be parallel.
-Extreme care must be used when adjusting FREESPOOL drag.
-Determine the correct preload by starting with the preload too loose, and gradually increase the preload until the correct resistance to rotation is achieved.
+Use caution when adjusting.
+Determine the correct preload by starting with the preload too loose, and gradually increase the preload until the correct resistance to rotation is achieved (see Page 24).
 Increase the preload by turning the adjusting screw by a maximum of 1/6 rotation (60 degrees), and striking the housing with a hammer to make sure the bearing is sliding.
 Check resistance to rotation after each adjustment.